 Push-ups are one of the most important exercises you can do, but they’re difficult for many people.
 This is why we are discussing how to get better at push-ups in this article.

-You really can do more push-ups than you think you can do and I’m here to help you.
+You can do more push-ups than you think, and I’m here to help you.
 You can get stronger.
 It just takes practice and a plan.

 I know some of you think the idea of being able to do 50 push-ups seems as likely as spotting a UFO, but it’s not as hard as you think.

 If you are new to push-ups, I will give you a quick progression to build up your strength.
-If you are already proficient in your push up regimen check out my other blog on push-up variations to amp up your game.
+If you are already proficient in your push-up regimen check out my push-up variations to amp up your game.

 - Set your hands slightly wider than shoulder-width apart, hands facing forward.